boxcms/mongoid-tree-rational/README.md

 To use rational ordering, include the `Mongoid::Tree::RationalNumbering` module.
 This will add a `position` field to your document and provide additional utility methods:

-While rational numbering requires more processing when saving, it does give the benefit of querying an entire tree in one go.
+While rational numbering requires more processing when saving, it does give the benefit of querying an entire tree in one query.
+This is really use

 Mathematical details about rational numbers in nested trees can be found here: [http://arxiv.org/pdf/0806.3115v1.pdf](http://arxiv.org/pdf/0806.3115v1.pdf)